ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-09-rails-pocs.md

 into a [HashWithIndifferentAccess], ensuring all Hash keys are Strings.

 Next, [ActionDispatch::Http::Parameters] takes the parsed request parameters and merges them with the path parameters.
-Not that the path parameters are first merged into the request parameters, to ensure that the request parameters cannot override the path parameters.
+Note that the path parameters are first merged into the request parameters, to ensure that the request parameters cannot override the path parameters.
 Also note that when a Hash is merged into a [HashWithIndifferentAccess], all keys are converted to Strings